 Staff counts are provided at the tier appropriate for the staff type and position in the SFRS working structure.
 The staff categories used in the statistics are:

 - Wholetime Operational staff whose main role is as a firefighter regardless of their position.
 Full-time equivalent (FTE) staffing is calculated relative to a 42 hour working week. - Retained Duty System Staff staff contracted to be available and on-call for agreed periods of time for fire-fighting purposes.
-Full-time equivalent (FTE) staffing is calculated relative to a 120 hour on-call week. - Control Staff staff who answer emergency calls and deal with the logistics of mobilising and communicating operationally.
-Full-time equivalent (FTE) staffing is calculated relative to a 42 hour working week. - Support Staff staff employed in non-uniformed functions such as technical support and administration.
+Full-time equivalent (FTE) staffing is calculated relative to a 120 hour on-call week. - Retained Full-time staff who work in areas with a cluster of Retained Duty System stations and supplement the local on-call cover as well as conduct local community engagement. - Control Staff staff who answer emergency calls and deal with the logistics of mobilising and communicating operationally.
+Full-time equivalent (FTE) staffing is calculated relative to a 42 hour working week. - Support Staff staff employed in nonuniformed functions such as technical support and administration.
 Full-time equivalent (FTE) staffing is calculated relative to a 35 hour working week. - Volunteers staff who volunteer their time attending operational incidents, for which an attendance payment is made but who are not paid a retaining fee and do not have on-call contractual hours.